xoofx/xoofx.github.io/_posts/2015-09-27-struct-inheritance-in-csharp-with-roslyn-and-coreclr.md

 - or [Why a C# struct cannot be inherited?](http://stackoverflow.com/questions/2310103/why-a-c-sharp-struct-cannot-be-inherited)

 The answer takes the example of "*Anything storing that struct type would take up a variable amount of memory based on which subtype it ended up containing*".
 Again, this is completely wrong.
-When you declare a struct (derived or not), **the size and layout will be statically known at compile time**.
+When you declare a struct (derived or not), **the size and layout will be statically known at compile/JIT time**.
 If a class would have to use a struct `StructDerived` derived from a `StructBase`, the class would use the size of `StructDerived`, nothing else, no magic or dynamic stuff involved.

 - or [Why are .NET value types sealed?](http://stackoverflow.com/questions/1769306/why-are-net-value-types-sealed)